RxLaboratory/Duik/src-docs/duik/docs/autorig.md

 !!! hint
     Available in _Standard_ and _Expert_ modes only.

+*Read above for a description of the effects added on the controllers.*

 - The ***IK*** button may be needed in very special occasions when the Auto-rig is not able to automatically create IK.
 There is an additionnal panel for the IK to let you choose how the IK for three layers have to be made: